SjayTheGift/my_blog/README.md

 ## Main Features:
 - All Auth features Login, Logout, Register, Verify User, Password Forgot.
 - User is allowed to do CRUD operations on blog-post.
+- User is able to leave comment on site.
+- Admin can check user comments and approve them.

 ## Installation